View Printable PDF Version |

 Chowdhury V, Joshi UM, Gopalkrishna K, Betrabet S, Saxena BN.

-'Escape' ovulation in women due to the missing of low dose combination oral contraceptive pills.
+'Escape' ovulation in women due to the missing of low dose combination oral

 Contraception.